duritong/trocla/README.md

 ## Configuration

 Trocla can be configured in /etc/troclarc.yaml and in ~/.troclarc.yaml.
 A sample configuration file can be found in `lib/trocla/default_config.yaml`.
-By default trocla stores all data in /tmp/trocla.yaml
+By default trocla configures moneta to store all data in /tmp/trocla.yaml

 ### Profiles